harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/cost-optimization-governance.md

   <docimage path={require('./static/view-rule-set.png')} width="60%" height="60%" title="Click to view full size image" />

-8. Click **Enforce Rule Set** in the Enforcements column to enforce this rule set.
+1. Select **Enforce Rule Set** in the Enforcements column to enforce this rule set.

 ## Enforce a rule or a rule set